Market overview: Good start to the year despite negative news

 Indexed performance of Swiss real estate funds

 The graphic shows the indexed average performance of listed Swiss real estate funds over the past 12 months.
-Price performance over the period shown was extremely volatile.
-Swiss real estate fund prices rose significantly last month to reach new highs.
+The index rose sharply overall, but with several ups and downs along the way.
+By contrast, last month was dominated by a sideways trend.

 Source: SIX